ISP-SST/ISPy/README.md

 transfer calculations and inversion pre- and post-processing, among others.
 Read the [documentation](https://ISP-SST.github.io/ISPy/) for getting details on how to use the code.

 ## Citing ISPy
-If you have used ISPy in your research, then we would appreciate it if you could cite the following publication in the manuscript to acknowledge the work done on ISPy.
+If you have used ISPy in your research, then we would appreciate it if you could cite the following reference to acknowledge the work done on ISPy.

 [Diaz Baso et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021zndo...5608441D/abstract).